aeesparza/AdrianaPipeline/README.md

 # This repo will be designated to my LUC COMP BIO python pipeline project- Track 2 Genome Assembly (SPRING 2024)
 # Dependencies include, Python and standard libraries like sys, os, and subprocess, Bowtie2, SPAdes, and BLAST+.
 # Files needed in the same directory or environment (all attached to this repo and less than 1MB each): Samples of the donors pre-prepped and paired-end.fastq -8 in total, multiple files that compose the index of the NC_006273.2 entry, multiple files that compose the local database of the HCMV subfamily.
 The python wrapper was also attached as a .py file to download if desired but written below as part of the pipeline.
+# I have added a README file to this repo and used it to push my edits and all files from the class server to GitHub.
+To access it, the following command can be used in the terminal:
+git clone

 # Background: For this project, we want to compare HCMV transcriptomes from 2 donors 2- and 6- days post-infection.
 4 transcriptomes in total.